kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 kubectl describe pod -n kueue-system kueue-controller-manager-
 ```

-The args for kueue container should be similar to this:
+The arguments for Kueue container should be similar to the following:

 ```bash
     ...